stirlab/poor-mans-nagios/README.md

  * ```poor-mans-nagios.service```: Example systemd service file.

 ### Setup

+Written in pure Python, 3.x required, no external dependencies.

 The library does its work by leveraging the [Nagios NRPE](https://github.com/NagiosEnterprises/nrpe) framework, so that will need to be properly installed/configured.
 This library needs access to the